markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 ## Copilot in Windows (preview) is enabled

-If you had previously activated Copilot in Windows (in preview) for your workforce, we want to thank you for your enthusiasm.
+If you had previously activated Copilot in Windows (preview) for your workforce, we want to thank you for your enthusiasm.
 To provide the best Copilot experience for your users moving forward, and support greater efficiency and productivity, we won't automatically pin the Microsoft 365 Copilot app to the taskbar in Windows.
 Rather, we ensure that you have control over how you enable the Copilot experience within your organization.
 Our focus remains on empowering IT to seamlessly manage AI experiences and adopt those experiences at a pace that suits your organizational needs.

 If you have already activated Copilot in Windows (preview) - and want your users to have uninterrupted access to Copilot on the taskbar after the update - use the [configuration options](/windows/configuration/taskbar/?pivots=windows-11) to pin the Microsoft 365 Copilot app to the taskbar as Copilot in Windows (preview) icon will be removed from the taskbar.